Bromocriptine use while Breastfeeding

 Summary of Use during Lactation

-Bromocriptine is usually not used during breastfeeding because it suppresses lactation and appears to increase the risk of maternal stroke, seizures, and death.
+Bromocriptine is usually not used during breastfeeding because it suppresses lactation and appears to increase the risk of maternal stroke, seizures, death and possibly psychosis.
 A low dose of 2.5 mg once daily has been used for 3 days to decrease overproduction of milk.
 The drug was undetectable in milk with this dosage and infants had no adverse reactions, but the safety of this use is not established.
 Case reports and series also exist of mothers treated with bromocriptine for amenorrhea-galactorrhea syndrome during pregnancy and lactation who successfully breastfed their infants.

 Maternal Levels.
 In 14 women given bromocriptine 2.5 mg once daily, the drug was undetectable (<0.2 mcg/L) in breastmilk on consecutive 3 days, but the times with respect to the doses were not stated.